fedme/mtt/README.md

 `translate.use('en')` to use the LANGCODE from `src/assets/i18n/`

 ## License
-This software is released under the MIT license.
-Please see the `LICENSE.txt` file.
+This software is Copyright 2017 iSearch